 After setting the language and other parameters, we recommend choosing a Creative Commons License for your film.
 VIMEO has a good guide for this here, including an explanation of the various licenses’ meaning here.
 If you want to know more about Creative Commons Licenses in general, check out the Creative Commons License main page.
 Again: choosing a license is not compulsory for you to participate in CORONOGRAPHY, but we highly recommend selecting the appropriate license for your film.

-Once your film(s) are on the map, you will not be able to change the title, the tags, the geolocation and other details anymore.
+Once your film(s) are on the map, you will not be able to change anything.
 But you can still replace the film itself, for example in case you edit a better version of it.
 Please do this directly in your VIMEO account; the link will stay the same after the replacement.

 Once again: Please be aware that you alone are responsible for the film(s) you upload on VIMEO and add to the map.
 Make sure that you are the owner of all possible rights of all content your film contains!
 Please be aware that you alone and not CORONOGRAPHY will be liable for damages (including costs and legal fees) if you misrepresent information listed on the CORONOGRAPHY site that is infringing on copyrights.
 The CORONOGRAPHY website and maintenance team distances itself from all legal claims of third parties.